-Each module will introduce new statistical concepts needed to address the homework assignment.
-Matlab coding techniques needed to complete the assignments will be demonstrated and reinforced during lectures and lab sessions.
-Homework assignments will consist of Matlab scripts that will be submitted via Canvas.
+Each module will introduce new statistical concepts needed to address homework assignments, including probability functions, trend analysis, correlations and regressions, principal components, and spectral methods.
+Coding techniques needed to complete the assignments will be demonstrated and reinforced during lectures and lab sessions.
+Homework assignments will consist of MATLAB or Python scripts that will be submitted via Canvas.